-One of the main reasons I wrote my book, "What it really takes to start and run a horse business" is because I realized that there wasn't any other books on how to get started and I mean starting from empty farmland.
+One of the main reasons I wrote my book, "A step by step guide to starting and running a successful horse boarding business," is because I realized that there wasn't any other books on how to get started and I mean starting from empty farmland.
 Starting from the very beginnings of new construction and all that goes with it was a much bigger undertaking then I ever dreamed.

 There are many people who will tell you that you can't make a living at boarding horses but I am here to say that you can.
 You just need to be very smart about it and very conservative in the early years.
 Many people fall in love with the idea of boarding horses for many different reasons but many of them do not do their homework to find out how much everything will cost to run their farm through all four seasons.
 Even the change of seasons will bring different expenses.
 I am going to be very honest and tell you that I had rose colored glasses on myself.
 I thought it was going to be so much easier than it was and after I had added up all the numbers for income each month I thought we were going to have plenty of money after all the bills were paid.
 That was not the case at all.